piwi3910/techtalk/Docker_series/05/ubuntu_ansible_install.md

 #Readme
 In this series we will be installing ansible and connecting to our vCenter Server and clone a template

+### Requirements
+- Vsphere template with Ubuntu 18.04
+- add a user in the template that will run ansible (ansible)
+- set a password on the account
+- set the account for password-less sudo

 ###install Prerequirements

-sudo apt install python3-pip -y sudo pip3 install ansible ||true sudo pip3 install pyvmomi || true
+sudo apt install python3-pip -y

+sudo pip3 install ansible ||true

+sudo pip3 install pyvmomi || true

 ansible --version